mohitpai/journey-optimizer.en/help/using/reports/sharing-overview.md

 >
 >Datasets cannot not be turned on for real time profile service.
 Please make sure that the **[!UICONTROL Profile]** toggle is turned off.

-Journeys sends data as it occurs, in a streaming way.
+[!DNL Journey Optimizer] sends data as it occurs, in a streaming way.
 You can query this data using the Query Service.
 You can connect to Customer Journey Analytics or other BI tools to view data related to these steps.

 The following schemas are created: